-This is also known as self-archiving, and involves the author archiving a pre-print or Author's Accepted Manuscript (AAM) in an institutional repository or subject specific archive.
+Green open access, also known as self-archiving, involves the author archiving a pre-print or Author's Accepted Manuscript (AAM) in an institutional repository or subject specific archive.
 There are no costs involved with this, but there may be an embargo set by the journal.
 To keep the monopoly on a published article, journals often add an embargo, which means that the AAM cannot be shared online until the embargo is over.
 The length of an embargo varies and depends on the journal's policy, but the most common length is between 3 to 12 months.

 Gold Open Access is to publish with an Open Access journal.
 The article is freely available online for the reader at the time of publication.
 Many Open Access journals have an Article Processing Charge (APC), which is set to cover the cost of publishing as this is not covered by subscription fees.
 The APC varies depending on the subject area and quality of the journal, and the average APC is around £2,000.
 In open access publishing, the author keeps the copyright.

 'Read and publish' deals with publishers, where APCs and subscription costs are combined into one fee, are beginning to be negotiated in many countries.
-More information about opportunities to publish via this route at the University of Essex is available here.
+Take a look at our open access publishing page for more information about opportunities to publish via this route at the University of Essex.

 A hybrid journal is a subscription-based journal that allows open access publishing.
-This means that an author can pay an APC to make their article open access.
+This means that an author can pay an APC to make their article open access, despite it being in a journal where articles usually sit behind a paywall.
 Hybrid journals have received a lot of criticism as they charge both APCs and subscription fees, known as 'double dipping', and rarely adjust their subscription fees according to the extra income from the APCs.

-This is almost identical to Gold Open Access, apart from the APC.
-In Diamond Open Access publishing there is no fee for publishing, and these journals are often funded by organisations, institutions, or other initiatives.
+Diamond open access is almost identical to Gold Open Access, apart from the APC.
+In Diamond open access publishing there is no fee for publishing.
+These journals are often funded by organisations, institutions, or other initiatives.